the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [4.11.1] TBD =

+* Feature - Use the same loading icon for the RSVP block that we're using for the tickets block [135660]

 = [4.11] 2019-11-21 =

 * Feature - Add ability to utilize the block ticket template outside of Gutenberg views [132568]